redpanda-data/connect/website/docs/components/inputs/nats_stream.md

 ### `cluster_id`

-`string` The ID of the cluster to consume from.
+The ID of the cluster to consume from.

+Type: `string`
+Default: `"test-cluster"`

 ### `client_id`

-`string` A client ID to connect as.
+A client ID to connect as.

+Type: `string`
+Default: `"benthos_client"`

 ### `queue`

-`string` The queue to consume from.
+The queue to consume from.

+Type: `string`
+Default: `"benthos_queue"`

 ### `subject`

-`string` A subject to consume from.
+A subject to consume from.

+Type: `string`
+Default: `"benthos_messages"`

 ### `durable_name`

-`string` Preserve the state of your consumer under a durable name.
+Preserve the state of your consumer under a durable name.

+Type: `string`
+Default: `"benthos_offset"`

 ### `unsubscribe_on_close`

-`bool` Whether the subscription should be destroyed when this client disconnects.
+Whether the subscription should be destroyed when this client disconnects.

+Type: `bool`
+Default: `false`

 ### `start_from_oldest`

-`bool` If a position is not found for a queue, determines whether to consume from the oldest available message, otherwise messages are consumed from the latest.
+If a position is not found for a queue, determines whether to consume from the oldest available message, otherwise messages are consumed from the latest.

+Type: `bool`
+Default: `true`

 ### `max_inflight`

-`number` The maximum number of unprocessed messages to fetch at a given time.
+The maximum number of unprocessed messages to fetch at a given time.

+Type: `number`
+Default: `1024`

 ### `ack_wait`

-`string` An optional duration to specify at which a message that is yet to be acked will be automatically retried.
+An optional duration to specify at which a message that is yet to be acked will be automatically retried.

+Type: `string`
+Default: `"30s"`